mendozarriff/short-lnk/readme.md

-Short Lnk
+# Short Lnk

-Description: This is Meteor React app, lets you save and delete links.
+This is Meteor React app, lets you save and delete links.

+## Author

-Author: Jose Mendoza
+Jose Mendoza